 Back to: SQL Server Tutorial For Beginners and Professionals

-A comparison operator is a mathematical symbol which is used to compare two values.
+The comparison operators in SQL Server are used to compare two values.
 That means comparison operators are used to comparing one expression with another expression.
 The result of a comparison can be TRUE, FALSE, or UNKNOWN (an operator that has one or two NULL expressions returns UNKNOWN).

-We can use comparison operators on all the expressions except expressions of type text, ntext or image.
+Note: You can use comparison operators on all the expressions except expressions of type text, ntext, or image.

 The different types of comparison operators that are available in SQL Server are as follows: